DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxGantt/1 Configuration/dependencies/dataSource.md

 ---
 ---
 ##### shortDescription
-Binds the widget to the data source which contains dependencies.
+Binds the UI component to the data source which contains dependencies.

 ---